 - Training should be integrated into everyday activities with your dog.

-Council recommends that positive reinforcement training or a reward base training method is used when training your dog.
+Council recommends that positive reinforcement, force-free training or a reward base training method is used when training your dog.

 Local dog training clubs and contacts